futrx/futrx.github.io/_posts/2017-5-26-How-To-Control-Over-Thinking.md

 You have always suspected your neighbor's cat to be a very nasty creature.
 You have been nurturing disdain for the from the very beginning.

-you come home tired from evening walk.
+You come home tired from evening walk.
 And find that some canine creature has excreted in your garden.
 You are outraged. _You outright assume that this is the act of the neighbor cat_. (**Mistake 1**)

 _Then you storm straight at your neighbor's home; neglecting the fact that the excreted material is far more than what a cat can excrete._ (**Mistake 2**) But you assume the neighbor's cat to be a nasty demon and hence a very obese cat.